-We’ve invited 8 inventive hosts to create quiz rounds, resulting in everything from music, film and performance to mystery, nature and ordinary life.
-Come as a team of 2-4 or come as you are and join others in a team on arrival.
+We invited 8 inventive hosts to create quiz rounds, resulting in everything from music, film and performance to mystery, nature and ordinary life.

 In no particular order our host details are below: